aidan269/chewie-attribution-auditor/README.md

 Or just describe the problem — "our source data is a mess and I don't trust the numbers" routes here fine.

+## Dry run is the default, and the scripts can't write anyway